ttusar/top-trumps/README.md

 # Top Trumps
-Generation of a deck for the Top Trumps card game as an optimization problem
+Generation of a deck for the Top Trumps card game as an optimization problem within the [GBEA benchmark](http://www.gm.fh-koeln.de/~naujoks/gbea/gamesbench_doc.html#toptrumps) (detailed information about the optimization problems can be found there).

 Code by @TheHedgeify

 ## Build

-In the `src` folder invoke either
+Invoke either
 ````
 make all -f Makefile.in
 ````